Medical Injection Molding

 - Medical equipment components

-Stack Plastics utilizes state-of-the-art vertical medical plastic injection molding workstations that are dedicated to the process of manufacturing parts, components and products for the medical industry.
+At Stack Plastics, we utilize state-of-the-art vertical medical plastic injection molding workstations that are dedicated to the process of manufacturing parts, components and products for the medical industry.
 We have also forged solid relationships with several trusted vendors who supply us with top quality metal components for medical plastic injection molding projects due to our experience in the industry.